Assets in Software Engineering: What are they after all?: Introduction

 \section{Introduction}

-A fundamental challenge in producing software-intensive products and services is coping with the continuous changes that the business environment and the customers demand on the products~\cite{casale2016current}.
+A fundamental challenge in producing software-intensive products and services is coping with the continuous changes that the business environments and the customers demand from the products~\cite{casale2016current}.
 These frequent changes have consequences on software artefacts, the main building blocks of the development process of software-intensive products and services~\cite{MendezFernandez2019}.

-A software artefact is defined as ``a work product that is produced, modified, or used by a sequence of tasks that have value to a role''~\cite{MendezFernandez2019}.
-This is a wide definition, and the number of artefacts participating in the development and maintenance activities of software-intensive products and services is very big.
-However, in our perception, software artefacts related to source code and architecture seem to be more prominent and well-understood than other artefacts like manuals or requirements.
+A software artefact is defined as ``a work product that is produced, modified, or used by a sequence of tasks that have value to a role~\cite{MendezFernandez2019}.''
+This is a broad definition, and the number of artefacts produced or used along the development and maintenance activities of software-intensive products and services may be extensive.
+However, in our perception, software artefacts related to source code and architecture seem to be more prominent in literature and better understood than other artefacts like manuals or requirements, despite the latter having an at least comparable impact on the development life cycle.

-Although all software artefacts are prone to degradation due to the intrinsic changes that occur during development and maintenance, it is not practical nor efficient to exercise quality control in all of them.
-Continuously controlling and ensuring quality is only justified if an artefact is persistent over time, i.e., if it is used several times during the development or maintenance activities.
-This is one of the key characteristics of the related term \textit{``asset''}.
+Although all software artefacts are subject to quality degradation, it is neither practical nor efficient to exercise control of the quality for all of them.
+Quality control is strengthened by continuous use.
+In our perception, continuously controlling and ensuring quality is justified if an artefact is \textit{intended to be used more than once} over time, i.e., if it is used several times during the development or maintenance activities.
+This, as we will argue, is one of the key characteristics of the related term \textit{``asset''}.
 However, software engineering lacks a profound understanding of the term and its implications for software engineering practices.

-We, therefore, postulate the importance of a well-defined vocabulary, not only to avoid ambiguous and fuzzy discussions and shallow approaches rooted in those discussions but also to open fruitful avenues for future research and practice.
+Assets and asset management are popular terms used outside of software engineering.
+Reviewing the literature reveals that, despite the popularity of the term (see, e.g.,~\cite{joe2010,schneider2006asset}), often related to tangible (physical) systems, it has not yet received much attention in software engineering.
+Nonetheless, we argue for the importance of asset management in software engineering as well as its evolution, and we postulate the importance of a well-defined vocabulary.